-We can all do with a helping hand from time to time, especially when it's dark outside and you don't much fancy leaving the comfort of your living room.
-Funnily enough, the wildlife in your autumn garden have the same attitude.
-Use your plants to make yummy food and hidey holes for the animals you share the space with.
-Not only does it create an enjoyable bustle in the garden, it will also bring a host of grateful new friends.
-The drop in outside temperature, when things start getting harder for plants and animals, is a great time to start making your autumn garden more wildlife-friendly.
-The birds will also drop by in the winter and, if you can get them to stay, they'll treat you to a concert in the spring.
+When autumn rolls around and it starts to get cold and dark outside, do your bit and help the wildlife in your garden.
+Use plants to make yummy food and hidey holes for the animals you share the space with.
+It creates an enjoyable bustle in the garden, and will bring a host of grateful new friends.
+When you feel the outside temperature drop, it's the perfect time to make your garden more wildlife-friendly.
+The birds will drop by in the winter and, if you can get them to stay, they'll treat you to a concert in the spring.

 DIY: fat balls for the birds

 Bees desperately need our help, and we need theirs as well.
-Bee numbers are declining because we have fewer wildflowers and plants outdoors and because harmful pesticides and diseases in the ecosystem.
-If the bees die out and can't pollinate our fruit and vegetable plants, we have a big problem.
+Bee numbers are declining because we have fewer wildflowers and plants outdoors and there are harmful pesticides and diseases in the ecosystem.
+If the bees die out and can't pollinate our fruit and vegetable plants, we'll have a big problem on our hands.
 So do your bit and plant one of these bee-friendly plants in your garden.

-Hedgehogs, toads, salamanders, butterflies and mice, and before you know it you’ve transformed your garden into a wildlife centre.
+Hedgehogs, toads, salamanders, butterflies and mice — before you know it, you’ve transformed your garden into a wildlife centre.
 Granted, they're not everyone's cup of tea, but not all small creatures have to be unwelcome visitors.
 Did you know that hedgehogs get rid of slugs, for example?
 Lend a helping hand where you can, but also allow nature do its thing.
-Read more about how to attract the right animals and gently encourage harmful ones to leave your garden.
+Read about how to attract animals to your garden, and gently encourage harmful ones and uninvited guests on their way.

-Slugs and snails are the sort of wildlife you'd prefer not to have in your garden.
-They’re way too keen on nibbling your fresh leaves.
+Slugs and snails are the sort of wildlife we could do without: they’re way too keen on nibbling our plants' young, fresh leaves.
 You can’t blame them for coming to visit though, so take a look at our six slug and snail-friendly tips for persuading them to move on.